CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

-# Module 1 – Getting Started with the Environment
+# Exercise 1: Getting Started with the Environment

 ## Overview